Pfeiffer Beach

-Eytomology
+The road and the beach are within the Los Padres National Forest.
+The road is named for the Western Sycamores that grow along the road and near the beach.

+The weather from June to August can be foggy and cold, known locally as "June Gloom".

+Etymology

 The Pfeiffer family built the first home in Sycamore Canyon near the coast in the winter of 1869.
 Micheal and Barbara Laquet Pfeiffer were on their way to the south coast of Big Sur when they were forced to stop for the season in Sycamore Canyon.
 They liked the area so much they decided against moving south again the following spring.
 Their eight children married and lived in the area for several generations.
 The family established the Pfeiffer Ranch Resort at their home in 1910.
 An Esslen midden site is near their home.

 Their son John and his wife Zulema Florence Swetnam built a cabin near the north bank of the Big Sur River in 1884.
 John donated the initial 700 acre of land that became Pfeiffer Big Sur State Park to the state of California.
-Pfeiffer Beach is also named for the Pfeiffer family.